scoutturtle/vue3-sfc-loader/README.md

 Vue3/Vue2 Single File Component loader.
 Load .vue files dynamically at runtime from your html/js.
 No node.js environment, no (webpack) build step needed.
+**Additional compilerOptions in options**

+## Modifications
+ * Add compilerOptions to modify it in createSFCModule - can used for set option `whitespace: 'preserve'`

 ## Key Features